Destination Pacific

 The Amazing Pohnpei State

 Pohnpei State, located on the island of Pohnpei, is one of the four island states comprising the Federated States of Micronesia.
-The other states from east to west are Kosrae State, Chuuk State and Yap State respectively.
+The other states, from east to west, are Kosrae State, Chuuk State, and Yap State.

-The island of Pohnpei is renowned for its energetic local dancing and a relaxing, kava-like drink called sakau used in ceremonies and also sold in bars.
+The island of Pohnpei is renowned for its energetic local dancing and a relaxing, kava-like drink called saka, which is used in ceremonies and also sold in bars.

-The name Pohnpei translates to “upon a stone altar” about the impressive ancient ruins found at Nan Madol, which was once considered one of the world’s wonders.
-The locals refer to themselves as “Mehn Pohnpei” meaning “Pohnpei people”.
+The name Pohnpei translates to “upon a stone altar,” referring to the impressive ancient ruins at Nan Madol, once considered one of the world’s wonders.
+The locals refer to themselves as “Mehn Pohnpei”, meaning “Pohnpei people”.

 Visiting Kosrae: ‘The Strong Island’

 Kosrae, formerly known as Kusaie or Strong’s Island, is one of the four states comprising the Federated States of Micronesia.
-The main language spoken is Kosraean, sometimes referred to as Kusaiean.
+The primary language spoken is Kosraean, also known as Kusaiean.

 Kosrae features over 50 outstanding dive sites for underwater explorers.
-It is renowned for its pristine virgin reefs and crystal clear waters, essentially a coral haven.
-Kosrae’s unspoiled reefs offer superb diving and snorkeling among lush coral displays.
+It is renowned for its pristine virgin reefs and crystal-clear waters, making it a coral haven.
+Kosrae’s unspoiled reefs offer superb diving and snorkelling among lush coral displays.

 The island is located on the eastern edge of the Caroline Islands, about 600 km north of the equator.
-It is generally quite safe and makes for an exceptional holiday destination for water sports enthusiasts.
-So do not hesitate further – get those diving gear prepared and book your trip to Kosrae today!
+It is generally relatively safe and makes for an exceptional holiday destination for water sports enthusiasts.
+So do not hesitate further – get that diving gear prepared and book your trip to Kosrae today!

 Chuuk

 Chuuk is the third of the four states in the Federated States of Micronesia.
-The Chuukese language, belonging to the Pacific’s Austronesian language family, is spoken in Chuuk and surrounding Caroline Islands.
+The Chuukese language, belonging to the Austronesian language family of the Pacific, is spoken in Chuuk and the surrounding Caroline Islands.
 To integrate with the locals and explore the culture, we recommend you have your dictionary on hand and give it a go!

 Chuuk provides a safe and ideal Pacific destination.
-The friendly, welcoming Chuukese people aim for guests to thoroughly enjoy their stay.
+The friendly, welcoming Chuukese people aim to ensure guests thoroughly enjoy their stay.

 Chuuk is renowned for its epic wreck diving.
 However, it is strictly for the adventurous – not the faint of heart!
 The PADI Encyclopedia of Recreational Diving named Truk Lagoon (also known as Chuuk Lagoon) among the top four wreck dive sites worldwide.